surge-synthesizer/surge-synthesizer.github.io/rack_manual/rack_manual.md

 ![SurgeOSC](images/SurgeWTOSC.png)

 SurgeWTOSC is the surge interpolating wavetable oscillator.
-It has two interpolation modes, them WaveTable mode, which simlulates early d/a converters outputing pre-set waveforms, and a Window mode, which uses a collection of more prosaic interpolation methods.
+It has two interpolation modes, them WaveTable mode, which simulates early d/a converters outputting pre-set waveforms, and a Window mode, which uses a collection of more prosaic interpolation methods.
 It also ships with more than 300 wavetables.